As an Amazon Associate All Garage Floors earns from qualifying purchases.

 Polyurethane is also very clear, it has a glossier finish, and it is more resistant to tire marks and stains.
 In addition, if you don’t care for the glossy look, it is one of the few coatings that are available in a satin finish.

-Lastly, polyurethane is the easiest of top coats to apply.
+Lastly, polyurethane is one of the easier top coats to apply.
 It has a much longer pot life and can be rolled out of a paint tray in most cases.

 - High abrasion resistance for longer wear